Fraud, scam cases increasing on Zelle, Senate report finds

 Warren, D-Massachusetts, a long-time critic of the big banks, requested data on fraud and scams on Zelle from seven banks starting in April.
 The report cites data from four banks that tallied 192,878 cases worth collectively $213.8 million in 2021 and the first half of 2022 where a customer claimed they had been fraudulently tricked into making a payment.
 In only roughly 3,500 cases did those banks reimburse the customer, the report found.

-Further, in the cases where it's clear funds had been taken out of customers' account without authorization, only 47% of those dollars were ever reimbursed.
+Further, in the cases where it's clear funds had been taken out of customers' accounts without authorization, only 47% of those dollars were ever reimbursed.

 Zelle is the banking industry’s answer to the growing popularity of peer-to-peer payment services like PayPal, Venmo and the Cash App.
 The service allows a bank customer to instantaneously send money to a person via their email or phone number, and it will go from one bank account to another.
 More than 1,700 banks and credit unions offer the service.
 But the service has also grown more popular with scammers and criminals.
 Once money is sent via Zelle, it requires a bank's intervention to attempt to get that money back.

 The cases of growing fraud and scams at Zelle have been highlighted in previous news reports, including two by The New York Times.
 But those stories cited mostly anecdotal evidence.
-Early Warning Systems has previously said that 99.9% of all transactions happen without complaints of fraud or scams.
-A group of Democratic senators asked for usage data on Zelle after the Times' report.
+Early Warning Services has previously said that 99.9% of all transactions happen without complaints of fraud or scams.
+A group of Democratic senators asked for usage data on Zelle after the report in The New York Times.

 The Consumer Financial Protection Bureau has also been looking into Zelle and other payment platforms, and is expected to issue regulations that could require banks to reimburse customers for a wider array of scams and fraud.

-Note: This story has been updated to correct the name of the company operating Zelle.
-It is Early Warning Services, not Early Warning Systems.